atk4/book/en/views/templates.rst

 Rendering template
 ------------------

+.. php:method:: render

+    Converts template into one string by removing tag markers.

 Ultimately we want to convert template into something useful.
 Rendering will return contents of the template without tags::